jeffhowarth/eeprimer/src/04/code/community_palette.md

 ```

-Go ahead and compared the result from above with the original palette to check your understanding.
+Compare the result from above with the original palette to check your understanding.

 ```js
 // Original palette.